kevdev04/BuapQuiz/README.md

-# Myquizz
+# BuapQuiz

 ### About the project

-This project have been created to helpme with my exam and is about:
+This project have been created to help me with my college exam and is about:

 - An user interface with a interactive trivia game
 - When you are wrong the game tell you the right answer